 Use a spider or slotted spoon to remove the shrimp, potatoes, and corn.
 Plate everything in shallow bowls.

-Ladle the hot cooking liquid over the top and drizzle with a little melted butter.
+Ladle the hot cooking liquid over the top.
+Drizzle with melted butter, sprinkle with Old Bay, and top with chopped parsley.

 Serve with lemon wedges, melted butter, and cocktail sauce for dipping.